caitlinpupich/hr-application-end-project/README.md

 # Using the Application

 ## Databases
 This application will require local databases to be run using the employee.json and leave-request.json files.
-A json server must be set up on for employee.json on port 3000, and for leave-request.json on port 3001.
+- employee.json must be set up on port 3000
+- leave-request.json must be set up on port 3001